VirxEC/combo_vec/README.md

 // Easily allocate a new ComboVec where 16 elements can be stored on the stack. let default_f32_vec = combo_vec![f32];

-// Allocate a new, empty ComboVec with 17 elements abled to be stored on the stack. let empty_f32_vec = combo_vec![f32; 17];
+// Allocate a new, empty ComboVec with space to store 17 elements on the stack. let empty_f32_vec = combo_vec![f32; 17];
 ```